 Students of the Eschborn “Heinrich-von-Kleist” school recalled the fate of the family of Dr. Max Isserlin.
 With their history teachers, they have dealt with the issue in autumn 2013 and taken over sponsorship for the Stolperstein for the Soden doctor.
 Dr. Isserlin led the Israelite Spa, was President of the Medical Association and head of the Jewish community at that time.
 He invested in the construction of the inhalatorium building, now known as the “Medico Palais”.
 He and his wife Regina managed to flee to England before 1939.
 Their two children had previously been sent to London in safeness.

 The Strauss family was tragically torn apart.
 Moritz and his wife Karoline lived opposite the synagogue in the Neugasse 3.
 He was a cattle dealer and since 1924 beside Dr. Isserlin the second head of the Jewish community.
 Their son Wilhelm and theier daughter-in-law Olivia, were very popular in Soden.
 Wilhelm was co-founder of the Sodener riding club in 1929.
 With his wife Olivia and daughter Hannelore, Wilhelm went by ship to New York in December 1937.
-Also the daughter Johanna, her husband Gustav Barmann and their two children Kurt and Ruth had to emigrate and took the same ship with them.
+Also the daughter Johanna, her husband Gustav Barmann and their two children Kurt and Ruth had to emigrate.
 The parents, Moritz and Lina, had to remain.

 When today the tone gets rough, urged Mayor Norbert Altenkamp, we should commit “with civic engagement for a future-oriented, open and tolerant society”.

 - The newspaper article in the Frankfurter Neue Presse of 11.11.2016